-There are some places that will instil the fear in most people and the Port Arthur prison must have done that back in the day when it was a fully functioning convict prison.
+There are some places that will instil the fear in most people and the Port Arthur prison must have done that back in the day when it was a fully functioning convict prison in the largely unknown country of Australia.
 I can tell you that because even as it stands now in ruins on the tip of a little bay it still has the power to make you feel a slight shiver of fear.

 Standing in the sun you could feel beautifully warm but as soon as the wind picked up it could cut you to the bone with its iciness.
 I can only imagine how much the Port Arthur convicts would love the beauty of this place but hate it at the same time.